 Kids and teens who take aspirin regularly also need the flu vaccine.
 They're at risk for getting a serious condition called if they get the flu.

 Getting vaccinated protects the people around you.
-Because there's less chance you'll get the flu and pass it on, you help protect people who might get very ill from the flu — like babies, people with serious medical conditions, and the elderly.
+Because you're less likely to get the flu and pass it on, you help protect people who might get very ill from the flu — like babies, people with serious medical conditions, and the elderly.

 When Should a Person Get Vaccinated?